 What do we use focus groups for?

-Not only do students participate in education at the institution, but they play an essential role when it comes to monitoring the quality of that education.
+As key participants in our education students play an essential role when it comes to monitoring the quality of that education.
 One of the ways in which they do this is to provide feedback on the study programme through regularly organised focus group discussions.

 How does a focus discussion work?